carlosberti/financeWizard/CONTRIBUTING.md

 # Contribute to FinanceWizard

 FinanceWizard is an open-source project.
-All interests and efforts will be appreciate.
+All interests and efforts will be appreciated.

 Feel free to contribute with whatever you want: write issues, improve features or tests, write new features or tests and so on.